fbpx

 For mortgage applications

-This information may also be requested by a mortgage lender, or a potential buyer of your property (who in turn need it for their mortgage lender).
+This information may also be requested by a mortgage lender.
+Or a potential buyer (who in turn need it for their mortgage lender).

 House insurance

 House insurers may require this information.
-This is particularly true of older properties in general, where repairs may be more expensive.
+This is particularly true of older properties, where repairs are more expensive.

 Curiosity